SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 * inventory
 * measurements

-In case of the measurements base collection you have to additionally specify the type of your Cumulocity device.
+In the case of the measurements base collection, you have to additionally specify the type of your Cumulocity device.

 Click **Confirm** to continue with the selected collection.